This post may contain affiliate links. For more information, see our Disclosure page.

 If you’re running short on storage space, underneath the bed is a great place to look for extra space.
-If your space is small, like in an apartment or small house, you’re limited on your options for gaining new storage areas.
+If your space is small, like in an apartment or small house, you’re limited in your options for gaining new storage areas.
+Lack of storage makes it difficult to maintain an organized home.
 There are a lot of choices for containers that will fit under your bed, like this clear plastic storage container with wheels from Target.
 Put things you’re not going to need that often under the bed, like extra bedding or out of season clothes.

 Better toy storage and organization is another area I need to focus on soon.
 I still have a ton of Aislynn’s toys around from her younger years.
 But she also has a lot of colors, books, and art supplies that she uses now.
 A lot of her baby toys will be passed down Clara but Clara will be getting new stuff too.
 Open storage seems to be the best option for toys because it’s easier for little fingers to put things away if they can see where it should go and they don’t have to pry open a lid first.
 We keep toys in the family room and in what’s now Aislynn’s room but will soon be shared by both girls.

-Space for hanging and folding in laundry area
+Space for hanging and folding in the laundry area

 I gave my laundry room a major update last year and one of the things on my must-have list was a place to hang and fold clothes.
 There’s a nice table in there now for folding and I DIY’d a hanging rod that’s on the wall above the table.
 It’s just so much easier to take clean clothes upstairs that are already folded and on hangers.
 This accordion folding rack that attaches to the wall would work if you had a smaller space.